-A simpler version of this problem can be found by checking Bill’s Badge, Measurement, Level 5.
+A simpler version of this problem is: Bill’s Badge, Measurement, Level 5.

-All the students in the class decided to make a badge.
-Dan did his with ruler and compass and coloured it red and white.
+Dan makes a badge using his ruler and compass.
+He colours it red and white.
 His drawing is below.
 The centres of the circles lie at the corners of a square.

 Construct your own version of Dan’s Badge.

-Dan used a radius of 10cm for his circles.
-What area of his badge was shaded red?
+Dan uses a radius of 10cm for his circles.
+What area of his badge is shaded red?

 - Pose the problem to the class.
-Ask them to think first about the construction.
+Have them think first about the construction, then share their ideas.

 - Share constructions and approaches used.